 Was this answer helpful?|

 I did see an audiologist several days who examined and tested my hearing ...
 No hearing loss was found, and he said my ears looked healthy ...
 And do I have a good c...
-Read fullMy migraine has been getting worse of late.
-What should I do?
+Read fullTinnitus worsening mom's anxiety.
+What might help her?

 Ask your health query to a doctor online?Ask an Interventional Radiologist Now